-The device shall be designed and the facility shall be upgradeable to accommodate the four PBX-M 1500 l/s turbomolecular pumps (or equivalent), configured to provide a total net pumping speed at the torus of at least 2600 l/s.

-The device shall be equipped with two of the four PBX-M 1500 l/s turbomolecular pumps (or equivalent) , configured to provide a total net pumping speed at the torus of at least 1,300 l/s.
+- a.
+The device shall be designed and the facility shall be upgradeable to accommodate six PBX-M style 1500 l/s turbomolecular pumps (or equivalent), configured to provide a total net pumping speed at the torus of at least 3900 l/s. - b.
+The device shall be equipped with two of the six PBX-M 1500 l/s turbomolecular pumps (or equivalent), configured to provide a total net pumping speed at the torus of at least 1,300 l/s.